Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Tables/Enemy Trait Sampler.md

 These Enemy Traits can be used for NPC's, Enemies, Badasses, Superbadasses, and Bosses alike.

-> [!note] These were in my playtested and approved folder, so assume they have *some* value.
+> [!info] These were in my playtested and approved folder, so assume they have *some* value.
 You may still need to adjust them for your table.

 | `dice: 1d20` | **Varied Enemy Traits**                                                                                       |
 | ------------ | --------------------------------------------------------------------------------------------------------------- |